-Lantana (Lantana spp.) may remain evergreen and bloom year-round in frost-free or virtually frost-free climates such as U.S. Department of Agriculture plant hardiness zones 9 to 11.
-However, the plant will die back to the ground in USDA zone 7 and often in USDA zone 8 as well.
-If heavily mulched there, the most robust types -- such as 'Miss Huff' (USDA zones 7 through 11) -- should re-sprout from their root crowns in spring.
+Lantana (Lantana spp.) may remain evergreen and bloom year-round in frost-free or virtually frost-free climates such as U.S. Department of Agriculture plant hardiness zones 8 to 11.
+However, the plant will die back to the ground in USDA zone 7 and sometimes in USDA zone 8.
+If heavily mulched there, the most robust types — such as 'Miss Huff' (USDA zones 7 through 11) — should re-sprout from their root crowns in spring.
 Don't plant any lantana after late summer, though, if you want it to survive the winter in marginal zones.

-In usually frost-free climates, lantana shouldn't require much winter care at all.
-If its leaves do get nipped by frost, leave affected foliage in place over winter to shield the rest of the plant.
-Whether or not the lantana has been damaged, cut it back severely in spring -- to encourage fresh new growth.
+In usually frost-free climates, lantana shouldn't require much winter care.
+If its leaves get nipped by frost, leave affected foliage in place over winter to shield the rest of the plant.
+Whether or not the lantana has been damaged, cut it back severely in spring to encourage fresh new growth.

 Lantana growing in colder zones usually can endure light frosts, down to about 29 degrees Fahrenheit, with little damage except possibly a hint of purple in its leaves.
 At lower temperatures, however, its foliage will begin to die back.
 After that foliage is dead, leave it in place and surround and partially cover it with a non-compacting winter mulch, such as 3 to 6 inches of chopped dead leaves or 6 to 12 inches of straw.
 If you prefer a neater look, cut the dead stalks back to 1 inch high before applying winter mulch on top.